Financing Analysis · Summit Operations Group LLC · Updated May 2026

 Payment deferralNone9 months (6 deferred + 3 IO)None

-Close timelineFast (dealer finance)Fast60–90 days
+Close timelineFast (dealer finance)Fast60–90 days after package assembled

 Equipment brandSpeed Queen requiredElectrolux requiredAny brand